danielaparker/jsoncons/doc/ref/corelib/basic_json.md

     allocator_type get_allocator() const
-For a long string, byte string, array, or object, returns the retained allocator used to allocate memory for that instance, otherwise attempts to return a default constructed allocator.
+For a long string, byte string, array, or object, returns the retained allocator used to allocate memory for their storage, otherwise attempts to return a default constructed allocator.

 #### Ranges and Iterators